Ireland in the Eurovision Song Contest 1987: Congratulations: 50 Years of the Eurovision Song Contest

+"Hold Me Now" was one of fourteen Eurovision songs chosen by fans to participate in the Congratulations 50th anniversary special in 2005.
+It was one of two Irish entries, both by Logan, to feature in the show (the other being "What's Another Year").

 "Hold Me Now" was drawn to appear twelfth, following "Ne partez pas sans moi" by Celine Dion (the winner after Logan) and preceding "Save Your Kisses for Me" by Brotherhood of Man.
 Like the majority of performances that evening, it was largely played out with a dance troupe appearing alongside footage of Logan's 1987 performance.
 Near the end of the performance, Logan appeared and lip-synced the last chorus.
 At the end of the first round, "Hold Me Now" was announced as one of the songs proceeding to the second round.
 It was later revealed that "Hold Me Now" finished third, with 182 points.

 In the final round, "Hold Me Now" held its third place, with an improved score of 262 points.
 In both the first and second round, Ireland was able to award themselves twelve points, a practice usually not allowed in standard Eurovision editions.